AlexLee729/Arcane/README.md

 - **LoRA (Low-Rank Adaptation)**: Reduces the number of trainable parameters for efficient fine-tuning.

 ## Model Architecture
-MiniGPT is implemented in Python using **PyTorch**.
+Arcane is implemented in Python using **PyTorch**.
 The model contains the following key components:

 1. **Embedding Layer**:
    - Token embedding (`wte`): Maps vocabulary tokens to a dense representation.